RDAORG/RDAIngest.jl/docs/src/RDA Documentation.md

 ### 6. Variables and mappings

-- The Variables table is linked to the variable_id as a foreign key from both the Dataset and Data tables.
+- The *variables* table is linked to the `variable_id` as a foreign key from both the *dataset_variables* and *data* tables.
 These variables are primarily sourced from the sites providing data.
-Additionally, they are linked to their respective Domains tables using the domain_id as a foreign key.
+Additionally, they are linked to their respective *domains* tables using the `domain_id` as a foreign key.

-- By utilizing the vocabulary_id as a foreign key, variables can be linked to Vocabularies and Vocabulary Items.
+- By utilizing the `vocabulary_id` as a foreign key, *variables* can be linked to *vocabularies* and *vocabulary_items*.

-- The connection extends to the Variable Maps tables, originating from instruments, and Variable Mappings from the CDC sites/standardized variables.
-These mappings allow for the conversion of variable mappings to variables using destination_id, from_id, and prerequisite_id to reference the variable ID.
+- The connection extends to the *variablemaps* tables, originating from instruments, and *variablemappings* from the CDC sites/standardized variables.
+These mappings allow for the conversion of variable mappings to variables using `destination_id`, `from_id`, and `prerequisite_id` to reference the variable ID.

-- Moreover, variables employ a value_type_id as a foreign link to the Value Types table.
+- Moreover, variables employ a `value_type_id` as a foreign link to the *value_types* table.
 This relationship provides insight into the value type of each variable, maintaining consistency with data types.

 The tables that describe the variables representing the data within the dataset are as follows: